Ramneek82810/Artificial-Intelligence-Models/README.md

 🌌 This project uses reinforcement learning to simulate the descent and landing phases of a lunar mission. 🌠

--Key Techniques: Reinforcement learning, reward engineering, simulation environments. 🛰️🎮
+- Key Techniques: Reinforcement learning, reward engineering, simulation environments. 🛰️🎮

 -Outcome: Demonstrated successful lunar landings with efficient fuel use and optimized trajectories. 🌟🏅